Azure/AzureStackHCI-EvalGuide/nested/steps/2a_ManagementInfraGUI.md

 10. Click on the extension, and click **Update**.
 This will take a few moments, and will reload the page when complete.
 With the extensions updated, navigate back to the Windows Admin Center homepage.

+**NOTE** - it's critical you update the **Cluster Creation** extension to the very latest version.
+Ensure you do this before proceeding.

 Next Steps
 -----------
 In this step, you've successfully created your management infrastructure, including a Windows Server 2019 domain controller and a Windows 10 management VM, complete with Windows Admin Center.
 You can now proceed to [create your nested Azure Stack HCI 20H2 nodes with the GUI](/nested/steps/3a_AzSHCINodesGUI.md "Create your nested Azure Stack HCI 20H2 nodes with the GUI").